agentuity/agent-guardrails-stream-example/spec.md

 ## Overview

-An Agentuity agent that demonstrates the **LLM-as-Judge/Guardrail** pattern using dual streams:
+An Agentuity agent that demonstrates the **LLM-as-Judge/Guardrail** pattern using dual streams for an internal company assistant:
-- **Main stream**: PII-sanitized content from Claude
+- **Main stream**: Confidential information-sanitized content from Claude
-- **Guardrail-audit stream**: Real-time status log showing PII detection and redaction activity
+- **Guardrail-audit stream**: Real-time status log showing confidential data detection and redaction activity

+**Use Case**: Internal employee assistant for SoleStep (shoe company) that helps with questions while protecting company secrets.

 ## Architecture